jorgebucaran/hyperapp/README.md

 [View online](http://codepen.io/jbucaran/pen/jyEKmw?editors=0010)
 </details>

-### subscriptions
+### options.subscriptions
-Subscriptions are functions that run once when the [DOM is ready](https://developer.mozilla.org/en-US/docs/Web/Events/DOMContentLoaded).
-Use a subscription to register global events, like mouse or keyboard listeners.
+Subscriptions are functions scheduled to run only once when the [DOM is ready](https://developer.mozilla.org/en-US/docs/Web/Events/DOMContentLoaded).
+Use a subscription to register global events, open a socket connection, attached mouse or keyboard event listeners, etc.

-While reducers and effects are actions _you_ cause, you can't call subscriptions directly.

-A subscription has a signature `(model, msg, error)`.
+A subscription has the signature `(model, actions, error)`.

 <details>
 <summary><i>Example</i></summary>